wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>customSourceTags</td>
-<td>A comma-separated list of point tags to use as 'source' if no 'source' or 'host' field is present.
+<td>Point tag keys to use as 'source' if no 'source' or 'host' field is present.
 Default: fqdn, hostname.</td>
-<td>A comma-separated list of point tags.</td>
+<td>A comma-separated list of point tag keys.</td>
 <td>fqdn, hostname</td>
 <td>3.14</td>
 </tr>
 <tr>
 <td>dataBackfillCutoffHours</td>
-<td>Sets the cut-off point for what is considered a valid timestamp for back-dated points.
-We do not recommend setting this value higher than 1 year unless backfilling or migrating historic data.
-Default: 8760 (1 year), so all the data points older than 1 year are rejected.</td>
+<td>The cut-off point for what is considered a valid timestamp for back-dated points.
+We do not recommend setting this value larger than 1 year unless backfilling or migrating historic data.
+Default: 8760 (1 year), so all points older than 1 year are rejected.</td>
 <td>A positive integer.</td>
 <td>8760</td>
 <td>4.1</td>
 </tr>
 <tr>
 <td>ephemeral</td>
-<td>Indicates whether to automatically clean up old and orphaned proxy instances from the Wavefront Agents page.
+<td>Whether to automatically clean up old and orphaned proxy instances from the Wavefront Agents page.
 We recommend enabling ephemeral mode if you’re running the proxy in a container that may be frequently spun down and recreated.
 Default: false.</td>
-<td>true or false</td>
+<td>Boolean</td>
 <td>true</td>
 <td>3.14</td>
 </tr>
 <tr>
 <td>fileBeatPort</td>
-<td>Port to listen for Filebeat data.
+<td>TCP port to listen on for Filebeat data.
 Default: 5044.</td>
 <td>A port number.</td>
 <td>5044</td>
 <td>4.1</td>